theupdateframework/taps/tap13.md

 to ensure that their users can define and pin keys.

 To allow for safer use of these untrusted repositories, we propose adding namespaces to TUF repositories which enable explicit trust decisions.
-In This mode, if Alice and Bob both use repository X and ask for package foo, they may get different results based on their trusted namespaces.
+In this mode, if Alice and Bob both use repository X and ask for package foo, they may get different results based on their trusted namespaces.
-In summary; this proposal enables clients to restrict the targets they consume to filtered views of the repository.
+In summary; this proposal enables clients to restrict the targets roles they consume to filtered views of the repository.

 These different views could be defined by either different users on the repository, made available by the repository administrator, or be created by some other third party.
 Some likely uses include:
 * **Limiting packages on a repository to those that have been signed by their developer.** For example, in the proposed
 [PyPI Maximum Security Model](https://www.python.org/dev/peps/pep-0480/), packages that are only signed by the repository are listed under the 'unclaimed' targets role, while packages that are signed by developers are delegated